 The home-buying process is difficult.
-Sometimes, you can spend months searching for the right home before you make an offer.
+Sometimes you can spend months searching for the right home before you make an offer.
 Once an offer is made and accepted, you must jump through several more hoops before the sale closes.
-An important part of the process is the home inspection where a professional makes sure everything in the house is functioning properly and identifies needed repairs.
+An important part of the process is the home inspection where Gulf Coast Inspections makes sure everything in the house is functioning properly and identifies needed repairs.

-The buyer pays the cost of a home inspection but can always wave the right to an inspection.
+The buyer pays the cost of a home inspection but can always waive the right to an inspection.
 That’s not a good idea.
 You should make a home inspection a mandatory part of the home-buying process.
-“You need unbiased documentation of the home’s condition,” said April Leslie, a radon measurement and home inspection specialist at Award Home Inspections in Richmond, Virginia.
+“You need unbiased documentation of the home’s condition” says April Leslie, a radon measurement and home inspection specialist at Award Home Inspections in Richmond, Virginia.
 This goes for both the purchase of a pre-owned home as well as new construction.

 Unseen and Unpredicted Problems

 You can fall in love with a home for various reasons.
 You might love the size of the home, the open floor plan, the home’s exterior or the layout of the kitchen.
-While the home may look to be in excellent shape, the home’s aesthetics can hide real problems.
+In the Tampa Bay Area, people love homes close to our beautiful beaches.
+While the home may appear to be in excellent shape, the home’s aesthetics can potentially hide some real problems.

-You need an inspector to climb into the attic and inch around in the crawl space.
-The inspector can discover real and expensive problems that are not always apparent when you view the home with a real estate agent.
+That’s where we come in.
+We’ll climb into the attic and inch around in the crawl space.
+We can discover real and expensive problems which are not always apparent when you view the home with a real estate agent.

 “The home might not look good on top and underneath,” Leslie said.
 “It’s much more than the red door curb appeal.
 A great home is more interior decorating and a good paint job.
 It’s about what’s in your walls and not what’s on them.”